Chart Color Schemes

 Balmain's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Balmain with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 90% of the total population (9,594 people), compared to 80.5% across Greater Sydney and a national average of 55.3%.
-The most common medical conditions in the area are mental health issues and asthma, impacting 8.5 and 7.0% of residents respectively, while 72.6% declared themselves completely clear of medical ailments compared to 73.2% across Greater Sydney.
+The rate of private health cover was found to be exceptionally high at approximately 90% of the total population (9,776 people), compared to 80.2% across Greater Sydney and a national average of 55.7%.
+The most common medical conditions in the area were mental health issues impacting 8.5% of residents and asthma affecting 7.0%, while 72.6% declared themselves completely clear of medical ailments, compared to 73.2% across Greater Sydney.

-The area has 18.2% of residents aged 65 and over (1,933 people), which is higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+As of June 20XX (exact year not provided), 18.2% of Balmain's residents were aged 65 and over (1,970 people), which is higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors in Balmain are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health